Constantin S. Nicolăescu-Plopșor: Legacy

 The academician was survived by three children.
-A daughter, Stanca (known in full as Mira Stanca), was just graduating from the Grigorescu Institute as a professional sculptor at the time of his death.
+A daughter, Stanca (known in full as Mira Stanca), had won Craiova's beauty contest at age seventeen.
+She was just graduating from the Grigorescu Institute as a professional sculptor at the time of his death.
 Dardu Nicolăescu-Plopșor died in Craiova on June 8, 1989, being survived by his brother Ion, an engineer, and Stanca; Ion himself died just three days after.
 His father's memory had by then been honored with his inclusion into an anthology of Oltenian writers, put out by Florea Firan in 1975.
 The scholar's death put a stop to conservation efforts at Ada Kaleh, and caused the communist authorities to approve a plan with minimal investment in this area.
 Controversy has traditionally surrounded the supposed australopithecine sites investigated by Nicolăescu-Plopșor.
 According to the Cambridge University's Ancient History collection of 1982, his theories regarding Tetoiu were "still open to question."
 Historian and journalist Vasile Surcel reported in 2009 that these locations had not been revisited by any Romanian archaeologist after the 1960s.
 Surcel claims: "Instead of continuing his research, his colleagues have preferred to ignore or quite simply not comment on it."

 Early portraits of Constantin Nicolăescu-Plopșor include a cartoon by Nicolae Drăgulescu-Drag, first exhibited in Craiova in 1924.
 Before 1987, a bust of the scholar, done by Anton Barbu Panaghia, had been placed on permanent exhibit at the Craiova center for social sciences.
 Following the December 1989 Revolution and the end of communism, as part of a larger trend to provide communes with individual coats of arms, Sălcuța chose to be represented by a golden quill and ink bottle, in honor of its native son.
 By 2004, the commune's rapidly expanding Romani population was being blamed by Georgică Pîslan, the mayoral secretary, on Plopșor's colonization projects; Pîslan noted that he was not interested in learning Romani, though he kept one copy of Ghileà romanè, left to him by the Nicolăescu-Plopșor family.
 The industrial high school in Plenița bears the scholar's name, as Grupul Școlar Industrial Constantin Nicolăescu-Plopșor—since the late 1990s, it was reportedly struggling with truancy and theft.
 Plopșor's name was also given to the former 24 Februarie Street in Craiova, which was also home to an eponymous circle of humorists, led by Valentin Smarand Popescu.